Title: The Wonderful Wizard of Oz

 It’s got a wider variety of characters, Dorothy is far more kick-ass; sure she’s a spechul snowflake but she’s a spechul snowflake who kills witches and never feels bad about their deaths!
 YOU ROCK DOROTHY!
 And the book has got a lot more tension than the film I believe.
 I’m actually super curious to read the rest of the books in the series now.
 Especially because my beloved Return to Oz is supposedly based on books 2 and 3 I believe.
 And I’d really like to meet the book version of Jack Pumpkinhead and Tik-Tok.

-So yup.
-Liked this.
-Prose is very basic but I really appreciate the imagination behind it and it’s got a great adventure plot with quirky characters so what’s not to like!
+So even though the prose is very basic but I really appreciate the imagination behind it and it’s got a great adventure plot with quirky characters so what’s not to like!